JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

     ```

 2. Choose the recommended defaults for the type of key to be created.
-   You can leave the selections empty and press **Enter** to accept the default values.
+   You can leave the selections empty and press <shortcut>Enter</shortcut> to accept the default values.

     ```text
     Please select what kind of key you want: